Saturnych/platform/tests/readme.md

-# UI Sanity testing using play-wright
+# UI Sanity testing using playwright

 ## Prepare environment with docker to test final product.